Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 This tool can validate SBOMs against any user-provided JSON schema but for convenience, two schema types are built in:

 * The *default* schema type validates against the [stock CycloneDX schema](https://github.com/CycloneDX/specification).
 * The *custom* schema type uses a more restrictive schema which accepts a subset of CycloneDX.
-Additional requirements incorporated into the schema mostly originate from the [NTIA](https://www.ntia.gov/files/ntia/publications/sbom_minimum_elements_report.pdf) but also include some of the authors' recommendations.
+Additional requirements incorporated into the schema mostly originate from the [NTIA](https://www.ntia.gov/files/ntia/publications/sbom_minimum_elements_report.pdf).

 You can select the schema with the `--schema-type` and `--schema-path` options: